beacourage/clothing_store/README.md

 ## Prioritised User Stories

 The user stories formed part of the development test criteria.
-Six out of the eight user stories were completed, and given more time, I would have tackled the task of applying discount vouchers that can be redeemed.
-I would have created a new class called Voucher and included the logic within this class.

 ```
 As a user,